ALive-research/Slicer-Liver/Docs/adr/0023-unified-gui-stage-workflow.md

 - The Liver shell now owns a non-trivial navigation widget — implementation cost.
 - Per-stage state-indicator logic must compute correctness (e.g., "has Stage 2 produced a canonical Segmentation?").
 Each module exposes a `isComplete()`-like query for the sidebar.
 - Two `vtkMRMLAbstractTerritoriesNode` subclasses + a base imply C++ MRML node hierarchy work (per [ADR-0004](https://github.com/ALive-research/Slicer-Liver/blob/preview/Docs/adr/0004-python-cpp-boundary.md) — data nodes are C++).
-- `.lrp.json` schema v3 needs a migration loader from v2; load-time fallbacks for missing fields.
+- `.lrp.json` schema v2 carries the surgeon-facing state in a `resection` block + a scene-wide `scene` block; reader rejects v1 (preview-only, not part of the released contract).
 - Subject Hierarchy management code must be wired across every node-creating module — a per-module discipline gate.
 - The resectogram custom layout registration is a new mechanism in `LiverResections/`.